Swedish language studies

 Study Abroad Swedish Course Package

 The Study Abroad Swedish Course Package is designed for those who are interested in developing a profound knowledge of the Swedish language and who are seeking a unique Scandinavian 'study abroad' experience.
-We offer a full-time, two-semester programme (Levels 1–8).
+We offer a full-time, two-semester package (Levels 1–8).